Mylene Paat

-Mylene Balan Paat (born April 5, 1994) is a Filipino professional volleyball player.
-She played for the Nakhon Ratchasima of the Women's Volleyball Thailand League.
+Mylene Balan Paat-Rezanova (born April 5, 1994) is a Filipina professional volleyball player for the Farm Fresh Foxies of the Premier Volleyball League (PVL).

+At the collegiate level, she played for the Adamson Lady Falcons indoor volleyball and beach volleyball teams.
 She also represented the Philippines women's national volleyball team.
-At the collegiate level, she played for the Adamson Lady Falcons indoor volleyball and beach volleyball teams.

 Early life

 Mylene Paat was raised in Luac, Bani, Pangasinan, to parents Dante G. Paat and Ligaya B. Paat.
-Mylene has 4 siblings.
+Paat has 4 siblings.

 Career

 2013–2014

-Mylene Paat debut as a rookie of Adamson Women's Volleyball team on the year 2013-2014 wherein the UAAP Season 76 is being held.
-It is a good start for her in the UAAP as their team defeated the Lady Tamaraws of the Far Eastern University in the Fourth-seed play-offs.
-Due to the Lady Spikers of De La Salle University sweeping all the games in the preliminary round, they were given 1 of the 2 tickets into the finals.
-It was also decided that the 1 ticket left into the final games will be granted to the team who will win the stepladder round.
-The team was then challenge by the strong team of Lady Eagles who finish in 3rd place on the preliminary rounds, making a quick work of Adamson in 3 sets, leaving them behind and settle for a 4th-place finish.
+Mylene Paat debuted as a rookie of Adamson Women's Volleyball team on the year 2013-2014 wherein the UAAP Season 76 is being held.
+It was a good start for her in the UAAP, as their team defeated the Lady Tamaraws of the Far Eastern University in the Fourth-seed play-offs.
+Due to the Lady Spikers of De La Salle University sweeping all the games in the preliminary round, they were given one of the two tickets into the finals.
+It was also decided that the 1 ticket left into the final games would be granted to the team who won the stepladder round.
+The team was then challenged by the Lady Eagles – a competitive team who had finished in 3rd place on the preliminary rounds, making a quick work of Adamson in 3 sets, leaving them behind and settling for a 4th-place finish.

 2014–2015

-Mylene is definitely making a huge impact for the Lady Falcons.
-She was then seen as one of the top performers of Adamson who has helped a lot for the team.
-As the UAAP Season 77 women's volleyball started, the Falcons was tested in a very high note as they first saw action against the champions of De La Salle University Lady Spikers and against the runner-up team of the Lady Eagles.
-The Adamson Falcons can't see more adjustments as the Lady Spikers finish them in 3-1 and Lady Eagles in 3-0 sets.
-The Lady Falcons was then determined to show what they have and what they can do as they defeated the Lady Warriors of the University of the East in a 3 straight sets with Paat scoring double digit of 16 points.
-The momentum for Adamson continued as they also defeated the Lady Tigresses and Tamaraws but the Lady Maroons and Bulldogs stopped the momentum giving the Adamson Falcons the bleeding.
-It the final elimination rankings, the Lady Falcons was trailing by 1 win against UST and FEU who settled for the fourth-place play-offs.
-The team who finished in 4th last season falls in the 7th place making a disappointment on the face of their head coach during their last game.
+At the Lady Falcons, Patt was seen as one of the top performers of Adamson.
+As the UAAP Season 77 women's volleyball started, the Falcons first saw action in a challenging match against the champions De La Salle University Lady Spikers and against the runner-up team Lady Eagles; the Adamson Falcons couldn't see more adjustments as the Lady Spikers finished them in 3-1 and Lady Eagles in 3-0 sets.
+The Lady Falcons then defeated the Lady Warriors of the University of the East in a 3 straight sets with Paat scoring 16 points.
+The Adamson Falcons went on to defeat the Lady Tigresses and Tamaraws before lossing to Lady Maroons and Bulldogs.

+In the final elimination rankings, the Lady Falcons was trailing by 1 win against UST and FEU who settled for the fourth-place play-offs.
+The team, who had finished in 4th during the previous season, fell to the 7th place, disappointing their head coach during their last game.